Stonehenge tickets

 Tourists who don’t want the hassle of figuring out the transportation from London to Stonehenge opt for the package tours, including a two-way ride in an air-conditioned coach.

-These coaches start twice during the day – at 8 am and at 1.30 pm, and the tour lasts six hours.
+These coaches start twice daily – at 8 am and 10.45 am, and the tour lasts six hours.

 These tours don’t have a guide – the coaches only transport you to the attraction and get you back.

-The travel time between London and Stonehenge is approximately two hours each way, which means you get to spend around two hours at the attraction.
+The travel time between London and Stonehenge is approximately two hours each way so that you can spend around two hours at the attraction.

-Both GetYourGuide and Tiqets offer this half-day tour from London to Stonehenge for around £55 per person.
+GetYourGuide and Tiqets offer this half-day tour from London to Stonehenge for around £64 and £68 per person.

 Tiqets offers an additional British experience – while booking your Stonehenge tour, you can also order a fish and chips pub meal, which will be waiting for you when you return.